Efficient Architecture Search for Diverse Tasks: Methods

 \subsubsection{Technique 3: Kronecker Dilation}

-To efficiently implement the kernel summation in \textsl{mixed-weights} and \Algo{} on a GPU, we introduce our final technique: after initializing $\*w_{k,d}$ for each $\Conv_{k, d}$ separately, we use a Kronecker product $\otimes$ to transform the undilated kernels into dilated forms.
-For example, to compute a 2D convolution with dilation $d$, we introduce the sparse pattern matrix $\*P \in \mathbb{R}^{d \times d}$ such that $\*w_{k,d} = \*w_{k, 1} \otimes \*P$:
+To efficiently implement the kernel summation in \textsl{mixed-weights} and \Algo on a GPU, we introduce our final technique: after initializing $\*w_{k,d}$ for each $\Conv_{k, d}$ separately, we use a Kronecker product $\otimes$ to transform the undilated kernels into dilated forms.
+For example, to compute a 2D convolution with dilation $d$, we introduce the sparse pattern matrix $\*P \in \mathbb{R}^{d \times d}$ whose entries are all $0$'s except for the upper-left entry $\*P_{1,1}=1$:

-Beyond the theoretical gains shown in \citet{Wu2019TreeStructuredKC}, this dilation strategy is empirically faster than the standard way of padding $0$'s into $\*w_{k, 1}$ (Figs.~\ref{fig:time1} and~\ref{fig:time2}).
+Then, $\*w_{k,d} = \*w_{k, 1} \otimes \*P$.
+Beyond the theoretical gains shown in \citet{Wu2019TreeStructuredKC}, this dilation strategy is empirically faster than the standard way of padding $0$'s into $\*w_{k, 1}$ (Fig.~\ref{fig:time1} and~\ref{fig:time2}).
 After dilating the kernels, we sum them together, zero-pad to match the input size, and apply the FFTs.

-\subsection{Ablation Study for the Proposed Techniques}
+\subsubsection{Ablation Study for the Proposed Techniques}

 To check that our asymptotic analysis leads to actual speedups and perform an ablation study on the proposed techniques, we evaluate the three methods on single-channel 1D input (experiment details are in Appendix~\ref{sec:appendix:mnist}).
 Since both \textsl{mixed-weights} and \Algo require kernel summation, which can be implemented with Kronecker dilation (Technique~3), we compare five methods in total.